 - Age-related changes in the brain, like shrinking, inflammation, blood vessel damage, and breakdown of energy within cells, that may harm neurons and affect other brain cells.

 - Changes or differences in genes, which may be passed down by a family member.
 Both types of Alzheimer's — the very rare early-onset type occurring between age 30 and mid-60s, and the most common late-onset type occurring after a person’s mid-60s — can be related to a person’s genes in some way.
+Many people with Down syndrome, a genetic condition, will develop Alzheimer’s as they age and may begin to show symptoms in their 40s.

 - Health, environmental, and lifestyle factors that may play a role, such as exposure to pollutants, heart disease, stroke, high blood pressure, diabetes, and obesity.